lkodinsson/MARS/Fantasy/Equipment.md

 **Locking Grip** You have advantage against attempts to disarm.

-**Noisy** Wearing any amount of noisy armour gives you disadvantage to stealth while moving.
+**Noisy** Wearing any amount of noisy armour gives you disadvantage to agility while attempting to move silently.

-**Open Back** Halve your total damage reduction provided by armour when attacked from behind.

 **Parry** When you use this item to perform a parry action, add the given value to your deflection.

+**Weak Back** Halve your total damage reduction provided by armour when attacked from behind.

-**Weakness** Halve your total damage reduction provided by armour when attacked by the given damage type.
+**Weakness vs Type** Halve your total damage reduction provided by armour when attacked by the given damage type.

 ## Equipment Properties